Last Updated on September 6, 2025 by admin

 Start your journey through Pune at the beautiful Shaniwar Wada, an architectural masterpiece that was once the Maratha Empire’s grand capital.
 This historic fort is only 4 kilometres from Pune Railway Station and 11 kilometres from the airport.
 It is an excellent place for history buffs and travellers interested in the past.
 The grandeur of Shaniwar Wada becomes apparent as you get closer.
 Its huge gates and royal structure are a silent reminder of Pune’s royal past.
 When people walk through the front door, they are taken back in time, greeted by the sounds of centuries gone by and the grandeur that the seat of Maratha power used to have.

 You can walk around the huge Shaniwar Wada, where every corner and crevice has a story of bravery and beauty to tell.
 The ornate architecture, complete with beautiful carvings and details, shows how grand it was in its heyday.
 There are lush gardens all around the fortification that provide a tranquil retreat.
-Visitors can take a stroll through the gardens and enjoy the historical atmosphere.
-Shaniwar Wada is a building and a living reminder of Pune’s royal history while riding local tourist places to visit in Pune.
+As a visitor, you can take a walk through the gardens and enjoy the historical atmosphere.
+Shaniwar Wada is a building and a living reminder of Pune’s royal history, while planning for the local tourist places to visit in Pune.
 Every step inside its majestic walls reveals more about the city’s fascinating past.

 2. Aga Khan Palace